insidewhy/rxjs-websockets/readme.markdown

 // this method returns an object which contains two observables const { messages, connectionStatus } = websocketConnect('ws://localhost/websocket-path', input)

-// this value will be stringified before being sent to the server input.next('some data')
+// send data to the server
+input.next('some data')

 // the connectionStatus stream will provides the current number of websocket